hoehermann/purple-gowhatsapp/README.md

   Note: Spectrum user reports say, prepending a plus sign works better: `+49123456789@s.whatsapp.net`

 * Upon login, a QR code is shown in a Pidgin request window.
   Using your phone's camera, scan the code within 20 seconds – just like you would do with WhatsApp Web.
+  Wait for a couple of seconds before sending the first messages.

 #### Purple Settings